chandanadmin/ubercart_veritrans/README.txt

 -- SUMMARY --
 Ubercart Veritrans[Drupal Ubercart](https://www.drupal.org/project/ubercart).
-Module integrates with Veritrans(https://www.veritrans.co.id/) payment gateway into your Drupal Ubercart shop.
+Module integrates with Veritrans(https://www.veritrans.co.id/) payment gateway for Ubercart.

 Veritrans Brief:
 =================
 Veritrans provides 2 methods : VT-Web and VT-direct.
 VT-Web :  Payment will be redirected to the payment page.
-Veritrans Style and interface kits have been provided Veritrans -VT-direct : Payments will be processed on the Merchant side and Merchant has full control over the interface.
+Veritrans Style and interface kits have been provided Veritrans -VT-direct : Payments will be processed on the Merchant side

 We supports VT-Web method.
 VT-direct and Recurring payment support will come soon.

 Resources:
 =============